 Dehydrated fruit, like banana chips, will maintain their hard texture and weight until they become re-hydrated – or reconstituted.

 Because freeze dried food is much lighter weight than dehydrated food, it’s easier to pack when stored in the same type of container (though both are good food choices for your bug out bag).

-This may be the most obvious difference between the two types of preserved long-term storage food.
+This may be the most obvious difference between the two types of long-term food preservation

 Dehydrated food will always have a squished appearance but freeze dried food will remain looking basically like a smaller version of its original self.

 The look of the food likely does not matter to the prepper who merely wants to stockpile as much easily portable food as quickly as and cheaply as possible.

 Many if not most preppers who dehydrate food also powder much of it – again changing the appearance of the food.
 Powdered eggs, cheese, milk, and butter conserve both storage and packing space.

 The primary purpose of both methods is to remove as much water from the food as possible, to prevent the growth of mold and decay which make the food unsafe to eat.